Study abroad programs for college and gap students

 Each year, CET students reflect a wide range of backgrounds, including students with disabilities.
 We encourage people with disabilities to apply to CET programs and we do not discriminate based on disability.

-Information on diversity and inclusion is available for most of our programs.
+Information on accessibility is available for most of our programs.
 Included are descriptions of what the student experience at each program or site is like—the number of class sitting hours/day, how much walking is required on a daily basis, whether stair climbing is required, etc. You may wish to review this information as you make decisions about study abroad programs.
 You are also welcome to contact CET to discuss program options and specific accommodations.

 When each item in your online account has been checked off, congratulations, your application is complete!
 You’re welcome to complete your application in advance, and we continue accepting applications until each program’s application deadline.
 For most programs, you will be emailed an admissions decision within 2 weeks of receipt of your completed application.